Just Annoying!: Are We There Yet

 After Andy annoys his father by repeatedly asking, "Are we there yet?" and trying to get rid of a fly in the car, he is kicked out of the car in the middle of nowhere (presumably in western New South Wales).
 A young boy on his motorcycle sees Andy and picks him up to chase Andy's car and to come back to them.
 After the man catches up to the car, Andy jumps from the motorcycle to the car.
 Andy's car stops to a halt when his parents see Andy on the windshield.
 Andy's father goes berserk, telling Andy he was going to be picked up in only five minutes.

 Copycat From Ballarat

-Andrea (actually Andy crossdressing as a girl) goes to the school dance, attempting to impress Craig Bennett (who is every girl's crush, including a girl named Jen, Andy's sister).
+Andrea (actually Andy annoying his sister Jen by crossdressing as a girl, copying her) goes to the school dance, attempting to impress Craig Bennett (who is every girl's crush, including a girl named Jen, Andy's sister).
 After the dance, Andrea embarrasses herself in front of her crush, Craig, by falling on her butt.